Seventy percent of carbon on land is stored in boreal forests — and much of this is in the soil.

 At the same time, a warmer and, perhaps, wetter climate could mean that plant growth and the production of organic materials increase; this may help to partly or completely balance any losses in the soil’s carbon stores.

 Global studies show a relationship (correlation) between the increased decomposition of organic materials in the soil and global temperature changes between 1987 and 2016.
 This applies across the northern ecosystems in particular.
 We can expect, therefore, that our ecosystems, with lots of dead organic material and expected annual temperature increases in the coming years, may be vulnerable to a loss of SOC.
 It is not known how vulnerable the SOC is and how great these losses might be, and this is what we wish to investigate.

 In 2022, NIBIO was tasked with developing a system for verifying changes in SOC in forests and grasslands as defined in the national greenhouse gas inventory.
-The goal is to have a fully operative system by spring 2023.
+Soil sampling has taken place since field season 2023.

 This will take place over two 10-year cycles with the annual collection of samples in intensive grassland and forest from approximately 30 and 300 sample plots respectively.
 That means that during the first decade (2023–2032), the first round of samples will be taken from all plots, and during the next decade (2033–2042), the sampling will be repeated in order to obtain figures relating to changes.